-For your protection, Yellow Fever vaccination is recommended for all travellers 9 months of age and older travelling at altitudes below 2300 m / 7546 ft since most of this country is in the Yellow Fever endemic zone.
-Travellers should be prepared to provide proof of vaccination if going to the departments of Amazonas, Arauca, Caquetá, Casanare, César, Guainía, Guaviare, La Guajira, Meta, Putumayo, Vaupés, and Vichada, as well as certain regions of Bolívar, Boyacá, Huila, Magdalena, Norte de Santander, and Santander.
-Travellers should carry proof of vaccination at all times.
+For your protection, Yellow Fever vaccination is recommended for all travellers over 9 months of age travelling in areas below 2,300 m / 7,546 ft since most of this country is in the Yellow Fever endemic zone.

-Note: Vaccination is not recommended if only travelling to Cartagena, Calí, Medellín, or Baranquilla.
+Note: Vaccination is not recommended if only travelling to cities of Barranquilla, Cali, Cartagena and Medellín.
 Take meticulous anti-mosquito bite measures during the daytime in these cities.
-Bogotá and the islands of San Andrès y Providencia are risk free.
+Bogotá and the islands of San Andrés y Providencia are risk free.

 Countries may change their vaccination requirements without notice and in some instances border agents use their discretion to deny entry despite the officially stated requirements.